andrewtavis/pltviz/README.md

 # To-Do

 - Adding further plotting variations
-- Finishing accurate allocations in the semicircle variation of `stdviz.plot.parliament`
+- Finishing accurate allocations in the semicircle variation of [stdviz.plot.parliament](https://github.com/andrewtavis/stdviz/tree/main/stdviz/plot/parliament)
-- Finishing the coloration on the outer ring of `stdviz.plot.pie`
+- Finishing the coloration on the outer ring of [stdviz.plot.pie](https://github.com/andrewtavis/stdviz/tree/main/stdviz/plot/pie)
-- Allowing all plotting variations to be seamlessly plotted from either lists or dataframe columns
+- Allowing all plotting variations to be seamlessly plotted from either lists or dataframe columns where applicable